 At PBGC, every employee is responsible for ensuring compliance with the FOIA and working to fulfill the goals of the Open Government Initiative: transparency, participation and collaboration.
-In Fiscal Year 2018, the PBGC held 34 formal training and/or discussion sessions.
+In Fiscal Year 2019, the PBGC held 37 conferences and/or training sessions, an increase from the 34 held the previous year.
 They are described below: